Blackjack: The Complete Guide

 The basic strategy of this card game is to make use of a Blackjack chart that tells you how to play optimal, close to perfect play.

-Although there’s different types of charts available, depending on the variation of the game your playing, rules and how many decks there are in play, they all have the basic strategy in common.
+Although there’s different types of charts available, depending on the variation of the game you're playing, rules, and how many decks there are in play, they all have the basic strategy in common.

 Blackjack Game Variations

-There are multiple variations of the game.
-All of which comes with a distinct twist to them, but still played with the same basic rules.
+There are multiple variations of the game, all of which come with a distinct twist to them, but are still played with the same basic rules.

-The list below shows a variety of different Blackjack games.
-Each of which has it its own article.
+The list below shows a variety of different Blackjack games, each of which has its own article.

 - Atlantic City